Ramona Solberg

-Ramona Solberg (1921–2005) created eccentric yet familiar jewelry using found objects; she was an influential teacher at the University of Washington School of Art and is often referred to as the "grandmother of Northwest found-art jewelry".
+Ramona Solberg (1921–2005) created jewelry using found objects; she taught at the University of Washington School of Art and has been referred to as the "grandmother of Northwest found-art jewelry."
 Additionally, she served as an art instructor and a prolific jewelry artist in and around Seattle for three decades.

 Biography

 Ramona Lorraine Solberg was born on 10 May 1921, in Watertown, South Dakota, but her family relocated to Seattle, Washington before Solberg's second birthday.
 She enlisted in the Women’s Army Corps in 1943 during the Second World War and served until 1950.
 Using her G.I.
 Bill benefits, she went to Mexico where she studied jewelry and textile design at the University of Michoacan in Morelia and textiles at the Belias Artes in San Miguel de Allende.
 She then studied in Oslo, Norway at Statens Kunst og Handverk Skole and worked with jewelry and enameling.
 Upon returning to the United States, she completed both a Bachelor's of Arts and a Master's of Fine Arts degree at the University of Washington and also studied with Ruth Penington.

 From 1951 to 1956, Solberg taught at James Monroe Jr. High School and then worked until 1967 as an associate professor at Central Washington University in Ellensburg, Washington.
 From that time until her 1983 retirement, Solberg was an art professor at the University of Washington.
 Solberg is often associated with Pacific Northwest artists and jewelers and she taught like Laurie Hall, Ron Ho, Kiff Slemmons, and Nancy Worden.